-The credit is subtracted from each property's net tax capacity tax (which is determined by multiplying the property's net tax capacity by the local tax rate of each jurisdiction with taxing authority over the property).
+property).
 The credit subtraction is distributed across taxing jurisdictions in proportion to each jurisdiction's share of the net tax capacity tax.
-The state makes a payment to each taxing jurisdiction in the state to compensate for the reduction in each taxpaver's tax resulting from the credit in the calendar year in which the taxes are paid.
+The state makes a payment to each taxing jurisdiction in the state to compensate for the reduction in each taxpayer's tax resulting from the credit in the calendar year in which the taxes are paid.